ereburg/ubereats/README.md

 # UberEats
-Platform for searching restraunts.
+E-commerce platform for searching restraunts and kitchens in Moscow.
 Test Project.